Gilles Pécout

-Gilles Pécout (born on 2 December 1961) is a French historian, academic and diplomat.
-He was formerly the French Ambassador to Austria.
-He is currently the President of the Biblioteque Nationale de France (BnF).
+Gilles Pécout (/fr/; born 2 December 1961) is a French historian, academic and former diplomat who has been president of the Bibliothèque nationale de France (BnF) since 18 April 2024.
+He was formerly the Ambassador of France to Austria (20202024).

 Biography

-Pécout was born in Marseille in December 1961.
-He graduated from the École normale supérieure in Paris, where he was also professor and director of the History Department.
+Pécout was born in Marseille in 1961.
+He graduated from the École normale supérieure in Paris, where he was also a professor in and the director (20102014) of the History Department.

-He holds the chair of Political and Cultural History of 19th century Italy and Mediterranean Europe at the Sorbonne.

-He is known to the Italian public thanks to his participation in the RAI3 television program Il tempo e la storia and its sequel Passato e presente, of which he is also a member of the scientific committee.
+He held the chair of Political and Cultural History of 19th-century Italy and Mediterranean Europe at the Sorbonne.
+He is known to the Italian public thanks to his participation in the RAI3 television programme Il tempo e la storia and its sequel Passato e presente, of which he was also a member of the scientific committee.

-On 15 September 2016, he was appointed rector of the Académie de Paris.
-In September 2020 he became Ambassador of France to Austria.
+On 4 June 2014, Pécout was appointed rector of the Académie de Nancy-Metz.
+On 3 October 2016, he was appointed rector of the Académie de Paris.

-He has been President of the BnF since April, 2024.
+On 1 October 2020 he became Ambassador of France to Austria, when he presented his letter of credence to President Alexander Van der Bellen.
+He has been president of the Bibliothèque nationale de France since 18 April 2024.

 Works

-Author of several works and scientific editions and director or co-director of 8 volumes, he has published 75 articles in French and foreign scientific journals (Italy, United States, Greece, United Kingdom, Japan, China) and occasionally collaborated with the daily newspapers Le Monde, Libération, and the Italian press.
+The author of several works and scientific editions and director or co-director of eight volumes, Pécout has published 75 articles in French and foreign scientific journals (Italy, United States, Greece, United Kingdom, Japan, China) and occasionally collaborated with the daily newspapers Le Monde, Libération, and the Italian press.